Many first time managers face significant challenges as they go from a place as someone who “executes” to someone who’s responsible for a team.

 And for me, I’d rather do that sooner than later.

 Too many managers put restrictions around their employees, and then lift those restrictions as employees prove themselves.
-I’d rather give my employees unlimited trust in the beginning, and then slowly take that trust away if and when they do something to do lose it.
+I’d rather give my employees unlimited trust in the beginning, and then slowly take that trust away if and when they do something to lose it.
 That’s what helps me move fast.

 Giving trust also minimizes the risk of micromanagement.
 When people who are amazing at execution move into a management role, they tend to still be in that “execution” mindset which leads them to be stuck doing other people’s work instead of focusing on managing the team.